stancl/tenancy-docs/source/docs/v3/integrations/passport.blade.md

 ```

 5. If you're using Passport 11.x, disable the automatic Passport route registering in your `AuthServiceProvider` by adding `Passport::ignoreRoutes();` to the `register()` method.
+Additionally, you should provide a static path for your keys, otherwise, your tenancy storage resolver will override the default place to tenant space, do this by adding a `Passport::loadKeysFrom(storage_path());`.
 Then, register the Passport routes manually by adding the following code to the `boot()` method:

 ```php
     Route::group([